 Is Mazatlán Safe?
 Our Verdict

-Despite Mexico’s tainted reputation when it comes to safety, overall Mazatlán and the Old Town center is an extremely safe place for visitors with a heavy police presence and minimal crime.
-As a cruise ship stop-off, a family vacation destination, and an addition to a backpacking adventure, Mazatlán scores high when it comes to personal security and your biggest concern is pickpockets.
+Despite Mexico’s somewhat dubious reputation when it comes to safety, Mazatlán and its charming Old Town center is considered to be a safe place for visitors.
+It has a heavy police presence and minimal crime.
+As a cruise ship stop-off, a family vacation destination, and an addition to a backpacking adventure, Mazatlán scores high when it comes to personal security.
+Your biggest concern is likely to be pickpockets and petty theft.
+If you venture outside the city, it can be a different story, but as long as you book transfers in advance through reputable agencies and always trust your instincts, things should go smoothly.